vr256/software_testing/README.md

-# Volodymyr_Rizun
+# Testing
-A repo for Software Development Technologies course
+A repo for Software Testing course

 # WebUI
+The goal is to test UI on https://opensource-demo.orangehrmlive.com/web/index.php using Python Selenium client and BDD approach via behave.

 ## Project Structure
 - **pages** - contains pages implementing Page Object Model.
 BasePage and SidebarPage provides general functionality and are inherited by other page classes.